sensu/sensu-docs-legacy/docs/0.26/reference/checks.md

 `force_resolve`
 : description
-  : Setting `force_resolve` to `true` on a check result ensures that the current event is resolved and removed from the registry, regardless of the current event action.
+  : Setting `force_resolve` to `true` on a check result ensures that the event is resolved and removed from the registry, regardless of the current event action.
 This attribute is used internally by [Sensu's `/resolve` API][45].
 : required
   : false
 : type
   : Boolean
-:default
+: default
   : false
 : example
   : ~~~ shell